Heated Floors - What, When, Where, Why, and How

 What are Radiant Heated Floors?

 Heated floors are simply a smart, efficient way to heat your home.
 As the name implies, heated floors radiate heat from the floor up, keeping you warm and comfortable from head to toe during the cold winter months.
 As far as home improvement projects go, heated floors are an economical way to update your home and boost your equity.

-Both systems rely on a network of cables installed beneath the surface of the floor controlled by a thermostat that coordinates with sensors to keep floors at optimum temperature.
-Which one is best for your project?
+Both systems rely on a network of heating elements installed beneath the surface of the floor, controlled by a thermostat that coordinates with sensors to keep the floors at optimum temperature.
+Sensors are also available that sense air temperature as well as floor temperature, depending on your system.
+But which system (electric or hydronic) is best for your floor heating needs?

-Generally, electric radiant floor heating systems are the most practical, flexible choice for most projects.
-Because hydronic radiant heat systems require a boiler, initial installation can be costly.
-However, for large floor heating jobs, a hydronic heat system can have a lower operational cost than its electric counterpart.
-However, electric radiant heat is far less expensive to install, easily customizable and requires less maintenance.
+Generally, electric floor heating systems are the most practical, flexible choice for most projects - especially for small sized rooms.
+Because hydronic radiant heat systems require a mechanical room with boiler, manifold and pumps, the initial installation can be costly.
+However, for large floor heating jobs, a hydronic heat system can have a lower operational cost than its electric counterpart because of its ability to operate on natural gas, or perhaps another source that is cheaper than the local power utility rates.
+However, electric radiant heat is far less expensive to install, easily customizable and requires no maintenance.